solana-developers/solana-cookbook/docs/th/references/keypairs-and-wallets.md

       content: คู่มือ Solana | Keypairs and Wallets
   - - meta
     - name: description
-      content: Learn about Keypairs and Wallets, Signing and Verifying Messages and more references for Building on Solana at The Solana cookbook.
+      content: Learn about Keypairs and Wallets, Signing and Verifying Messages and more references for Building on Solana ได้ที่คู่มือ Solana.
   - - meta
     - name: og:description
-      content: Learn about Keypairs and Wallets, Signing and Verifying Messages and more references for Building on Solana at The Solana cookbook.
+      content: Learn about Keypairs and Wallets, Signing and Verifying Messages and more references for Building on Solana ได้ที่คู่มือ Solana.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png